eFilm Reading Practice Exams - Online

 Each practice exam is designed for self-assessment with each case accompanied by a detailed scoring template and five example answers typed by real candidates under exam conditions (read more).
 Our test candidate results (%) for each practice exam and corresponding actual RANZCR eFilm reading exam score are shown below.
 All candidates passed the actual exam, except candidate 5.

-Practice exams 2, 3 and 4 will be delivered online via Radiopaedia on Saturday evenings (7 pm to 10 pm AEDT) and repeated again on Sunday mornings (7 am to 10 am AEDT) over three consecutive weeks.
-Please check local times if you are outside of NSW/VIC/TAS.
-Note: exams 2, 3 and 4 can only be taken at these prescribed times.
+Practice exams 2, 3 and 4 will be delivered online via Radiopaedia on Saturday evenings (7 pm to 10 pm AEST) and repeated again on Sunday mornings (7 am to 10 am AEST) over three consecutive weeks.
+Please check local times if you are outside of the Eastern states of Australia Note: exams 2, 3 and 4 can only be taken at these prescribed times.

 - consider it a practice practice exam